wethera/armtest/README.md

 * Edit and update the parameters in the `azuredeploy.parameters.json` files for all sub-directories in the `rundir` directory.
 This includes changing the names of the variables to conform to your specific naming and network scheme, as well as adding the service principal fields noted in the steps above.

-* Run the deployment script to walk through all ARM templates and deploy them - This process takes between 10-15 mins:
+* From a system that has azcli installed and logged into Azure (or CloudShell), run the `create.sh` deployment script to walk through all ARM templates and deploy them - This process takes between 10-15 mins:

-        $ chmod +x rundir.sh
+        $ chmod +x create.sh
-        $ ./rundir.sh
+        $ ./create.sh

 ## Login to the CycleCloud application server
 * To connect to the CycleCloud webserver, first retrieve the IP of the CycleServer VM from the Azure Portal, then browse to https://cycleserverIP/.